-EDU 162 Observation & Assessment in ECE 3
+EDU 162 Observation & Assessment in ECE 3 0 0

-This course introduces the research, benefits, goals, and ethical considerations associated with observation and assessment in Early Childhood environments.
+This course introduces the research, benefits, goals, and ethical considerations associated with observation and formative assessment in early childhood education.
 Emphasis is placed on the implementation of multiple observation/assessment strategies including anecdotal records, event samples, rating scales, and portfolios to create appropriate learning experiences.
-Upon completion, students should be able to practice responsible assessment and use assessments to enhance programming and collaboration for children and families.
+Upon completion, students should be able to practice responsible assessment and effectively use tools to assess the child, teacher practices and indoor and outdoor environments to enhance programming; and explain the importance of assessment partnerships with families and other professionals.

-EDU 163 Classroom Management & Instruction
+EDU 163 Classroom Management & Instruction 3 0 0 3

-This course covers management and instructional techniques with school-age populations.
-Topics include classroom management and organization, teaching strategies, individual student differences and learning styles, and developmentally appropriate classroom guidance techniques.
-Upon completion, students should be able to utilize developmentally appropriate behavior management and instructional strategies that enhance the teaching/learning process and promote students' academic success.
+This course examines classroom management and evidence-based instructional strategies that create supportive learning environments to provide developmentally appropriate guidance for school-age populations.
+Topics include classroom management and organization, teaching strategies, individual student differences and learning styles, ongoing systematic observation, and developmentally appropriate classroom guidance techniques.
+Upon completion, students should be able to utilize developmentally appropriate behavior management and high quality instructional strategies that enhance the teaching/learning process and promote students' academic success.

-EDU 173 Becoming a Professional in ECE
+EDU 173 Becoming a Professional in ECE 3 0 0 3

 This course is an introduction to the early childhood profession.
-Emphasis is placed on the NAEYC Ethical Code, professional growth through involvement in professional organizations, and development of a professional portfolio.
-Upon complete, student should be able to identify professional resources and community partners in order to involve oneself in the early childhood field.
+Emphasis is placed on the NAEYC Code of Ethical Conduct, personal growth through involvement in professional organizations, advocacy for children and the profession, and the importance of a professional portfolio.
+Upon completion, students should be able to identify professional resources and community partners and demonstrate essential advocacy skills while involving oneself in the early childhood field.